gvanburen/Asa-Greg-201-Capstone/README.md

 # Tweet Analyzer
-Pair project for Thinkful with contributions from both Asa and Greg.
+Pair project with [Asa](https://github.com/asatoburen) for Thinkful.

 ### Purpose
 Application will analyze your or another user's tweets.